karrick/gobptree/README.md

 key-value pair is stored until the deletion completes.
 Insertions and Search functions are non-blocking.

+  * Int32Tree
   * Int64Tree
   * StringTree
   * ComparableTree

+Int32Tree is optimized to use builtin int32 type values for the datum keys.
 Int64Tree is optimized to use builtin int64 type values for the datum keys.
 StringTree is optimized to use builtin string type values for the datum keys.
 ComparableTree is designed to use any data structure type as a datum key that implements the Comparable interface.
 Namely, any data structure that has `Less(interface{}) bool`, `Greater(interface{}) bool`, and `ZeroValue() Comparable` methods.
 Examples of this flexible B+Tree implementation are provided in the `godoc` documentation as well as the test files for the ComparableTree type.